Biden castigates Trump over recent cyberattack on U.S. government

 In excoriating Trump while praising other Republicans, Biden signaled that he was looking beyond the president and toward the start of his own term, when he will face pressure to produce results and could be helped by even modest cooperation from GOP lawmakers.

-Biden predicted that Trump’s departure, along with Americans’ desperate need for help during the pandemic, will ease cooperation.
+Biden predicted that Trump’s departure, along with Americans’ desperate need for help during the pandemic, will ease collaboration.

 That does not mean he’s predicting a honeymoon period, he said.
 “I don’t think it’s a honeymoon at all.
 I think it’s a nightmare that everybody’s going through, and they all say it’s got to end.
 It’s not a honeymoon.
 They’re not doing me a favor,” Biden said.
 “I think there’s been a dawning here.
 And look, you have a different team in town.
 You have a different team in town.
 I’m not going to villainize the opposition, but I’m going to stand and say this is what we got to do.”